Late-boomer/stream-engine-docs/README.md

-# Welcome to Tobii Stream Engine samples and documentation
+# Tobii Stream Engine samples and documentation

   This repository contains samples and documentation to show developers how to use our API to build interactive _eye tracking_ enabled games and applications.